kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

 - SubjectArea
     - Instances: should be provided by a controlled vocabulary in the future
 - ServiceType
-    - Two subclasses: Collection and Discrete.
-"Collection" encompasses everything that comprises more than one dataset, "Discrete" contains only the subclass "Dataset".
+    - Three subclasses: Collection, Discrete and Terminology.
+"Collection" encompasses everything that comprises more than one dataset, "Discrete" contains only the subclass "Dataset", while "Terminology" contains everything related to nomenclature.
 Both classes "Collection" and "Discrete" are disjoint.
     - Collection:
         - Archive
         - Bibliography